808broadway/google-postmaster-tools-mcp/README.md

 * **The Server Name (Line 2):** The name in quotes (e.g., `"google-postmaster-tools-companyname"`) is simply the internal identifier Claude uses for the server.
 You can change this to anything you want as long as it's a unique string with no spaces.
 * **The Token File (Line 5):** Make sure you only provide the **exact file name** of the token (e.g., `"token_companyname.json"`), *not* the full absolute file path.
 The executable automatically knows to look in its own folder!

-Claude will hand you a perfect code with all the necessary commas and brackets in place.
+Claude will hand you the perfect code with all the necessary commas and brackets in place.
 You can then simply select all in your text editor, paste Claude's version over it, and save the file.

 *(Note: Be sure to paste back in any private API keys or passwords that you redacted before you hit save!)*